ARM-software/abi-aa/buildattr64/buildattr64.rst

 In the current active subsection, set *tag* to *value*.

-It is an error if .aebi_attribute is encountered when the current aeabi subsection is undefined.
+It is an error if .aebi_attribute is encountered when the current subsection is undefined.

 Directive examples
 ^^^^^^^^^^^^^^^^^^

 Produces a single subsection with 3 attributes set.
-The default values for *optional* and *parameter-type* (1 and 0 respectively) match the required values for aeabi-feature-and-bits.
 The .aeabi_attributes use the human readable ``Tag_tag_name``.

 .. code-block:: asm

-    .aeabi_subsection aeabi-feature-and-bits
+    .aeabi_subsection aeabi-feature-and-bits ,optional, ULEB128
     .aeabi_attribute Tag_Feature_BTI, 1
     .aeabi_attribute Tag_Feature_PAC, 1
     .aeabi_attribute Tag_Feature_GCS, 1